stormasm/spanish/verbs/ella/listlearn.md

 - c. to bump into
 La semana pasada me encontré con tu hermano.
 Se ve más sano.
 I bumped into your brother last week.
 He looks healthier.

+### hallar

+transitive verb

+1. (to find)
+- a. to find
+Hallaste el restaurante que te mencioné cuando fuiste a Argentina
+Did you find the restaurant I mentioned when you went to Argentina

+2. (to uncover)
+- a. to discover
+Hallé un restaurante precioso en Puerto Vallarta.
+I discovered a lovely little restaurant in Puerto Vallarta.

+3. (to receive a reaction)
+- a. to meet with
+El plan de Obama halló resistencia del congreso.
+Obama’s plan was met with resistance from Congress.

+### hallarse

+pronominal verb

+4. (to be situated)
+- a. to be
+El cine se halla al extremo norte del centro comercial.
+The theater is at the far north end of the mall.

+5. (to be part of)
+- a. to be
+Se halló entre los alumnos más inteligentes de su escuela.
+She was among the smartest students in her school.

+6. (to experience a state or emotion)
+- a. to feel
+Se halló lleno de energía después de ganar el premio.
+He felt full of energy after winning the prize.
+- b. to find oneself
+Nos hallamos algo cansados después de caminar por 16 horas.
+We found ourselves somewhat tired after walking for 16 hours.

+7. (to discover oneself)
+- a. to find oneself
+Se halló durante un viaje espiritual a la India.
+She found herself while on a spiritual journey to India.